Uniform bounds for the number of rational points on hyperelliptic curves of small Mordell-Weil rank: Bounding the number of points mapping into a subgroup of small rank

 Let $C \colon y^2 = f(x)$ be a hyperelliptic curve of genus~$g$ over~$k$.
 We denote by~$J$ the Jacobian variety of~$C$.
 Let $\Gamma \subset J(k)$ be a subgroup of rank~$r$.
 Let $i \colon C \to J$ be an embedding given by choosing some basepoint~$P_0 \in C(k)$.
 Then

 If $p > e + 1$, then we can take

 where $\mu = (p-1)/(p-e-1) \le e+1$. \end{theorem}

 \begin{proof} The rank condition implies that there is a $k$-vector space~$V$ of regular differentials on~$C$ of codimension $\le r \le g-3$ and such that each $\omega \in V$ annihilates~$\Gamma$ under the Chabauty-Coleman pairing.
 This means that (taking~$P_0$ to be the basepoint for~$\lambda_\omega$) the set of points in question is contained in the common zero set of all~$\lambda_\omega$ for $\omega \in V$.
 We can then use Lemma~\ref{L:points-D} and Corollary~\ref{C:points-A} to bound the number of points in~$C_D(k)$ and in~$C_A(k)$, respectively, that map to~$\Gamma$.
-Adding these bounds and maximizing over $0 \le t \le g$ gives the result. \end{proof}
+Adding these bounds gives the first result.